 12. Credit will be awarded upon consideration of the prior learning meeting:

 (a) the learning outcomes of a particular course or courses, or

 (c) both as will maximise the opportunity for the student to receive credit or entry.

 13. An award of credit for formal prior learning does not require the surrender of any prior qualification.

 14. Conferred qualifications may not be exchanged for qualifications introduced subsequently unless further credits are completed toward the new qualification in line with the minimum credits to be completed requirements.

 15. Applications for credit for informal learning will be assessed using an appropriate method or methods; examples may include, but are not limited to:

 (e) a combination of methods.

-16. Unless otherwise stated in the Regulations for a particular qualification or an approved dual award arrangement, a student will usually be required to complete at least the following through Massey University to be awarded a Massey University qualification:
+17. Unless otherwise stated in the Regulations for a particular qualification or an approved dual award arrangement, and subject to Regulations 9 to 16, a student will usually be required to complete as a proportion of new credits at least the following through Massey University to be awarded a Massey University qualification: